Skip to main content

 • Parameter Type: Text

-• Is optional?: Unchecked -- this tells the AI Assistant that this parameter required so it should always provide a task description
+• Is optional?: Unchecked -- this tells the AI Agent that this parameter required so it should always provide a task description

-• Autofill by AI Assistant: Checked -- this option exposes the parameter to AI Assistant so it can provide a description by itself
+• Autofill by AI Agent: Checked -- this option exposes the parameter to AI Agent so it can provide a description by itself

 3. Test Your Tool: Once you defined all parameters for your request, you have to test it to be sure everything works as expected.